The Loss of a Great Industrial Supply Asset…and A Very Good Friend

-Allan Chartier passed away on March 21st after a long and courageous battle against cancer.
+Allan Chartier, a long-time asset in the industrial supply industry, passed away on March 21st after a long and courageous battle against cancer.
 He is survived by his wife, Lynda, his 3 children, and 10 grandchildren.

 I got to know Allan real well in the late 1980’s when we were both active in the National Industrial Distributors Association (NIDA).
 During that time I was president of NIDA and Allan was president of the Central States Industrial Distributors Association (CSIDA).
 Tom Reid, president of SIDA, and I were working with our boards to merge NIDA and SIDA to form IDA.
 To make the merger complete we needed the support and involvement of CSIDA.
 Allan provided that support big time, and CSIDA became a full partner in the merger.
 Their very popular November convention became IDA’s Fall Meeting.
 Allan went on to become the president of the Industrial Distribution Association in 1993.